tommck/azure-functions-openapi-blogs/Article 2.md

 **(This is part 2 of a X part series... )**

-I recently worked on an Azure Functions middleware project.
-The different clients to the APIs needed to be isolated so that each API client had the least amount of access possible.
-Our clients code in many different technologies (C#, Python, Java, etc).
-To document our APIs for these clients, we chose to use [OpenAPI (formerly Swagger)](https://swagger.io).

-For the sake of these articles, we will be working with a fictitious shopping site called “Bmazon” and handle sending orders to the warehouse and the warehouse sending shipping information back.
+# TODO: Need an Intro

 In this series of articles, I will walk you through:

-1.  ~~Creation of the Project~~
-1.  ~~Addition of OpenAPI spec generation~~
+1.  ~~Creating the app & adding the OpenAPI document generation~~
-1. Increasing the Quality of the Documentation that is generated
+1.  **Increasing the quality of the generated documentation**
-1. Generation of separate documents based on consumer and the access they should have
+1. Generating separate documents based on consumer
 1. Exposing these separate Consumer APIs as separate APIs in Azure API Management (?)

-This article covers step 3 of this list
+This article covers step 2 of this list

 ## The Problem